lsds/sgx-lkl/samples/README.md

 2. Containers

     a.
 [Alpine](containers/alpine) \
-        Miniroot is a quick way of building a small Alpine disk image, appropriate for use with sgx-musl hosting redis.
+        Miniroot is a quick way of building a small Alpine disk image, appropriate for use with sgx-lkl hosting redis.
         Some basic packages are installed by default and additions can be made

     b.
 [Encrypted](containers/encrypted) \